nvimpel/chipwhisperer/docs/source/getting-started.rst

 ChipWhisperer has scope boards, which are used to mount side channel attacks, as well as target boards, which function as a device under test (DuT).
-Hardware documentation can be found at https://rtfm.newae.com
+Hardware documentation can be found in the "Hardware" section of this site.

 Hardware is for the most part open source and design files/schematics can be found either on the `ChipWhisperer Github repository`_,